 Create a new page

-Create a new page titled Thank You or Thanks.
+Create a new page titled Thank You.

 Take a look at the list below and include whatever makes sense for you and your business.
 Think about your goals for the site — what do you want your visitor to do after they fill out your contact form?